CultivateHQ/cultivateHQ.com/source/posts/2016-09-20-compiling-and-testing-elixir-nerves-on-your-host-machine.html.md

 ---
 author: Paul Wilson
-title: Compiling and testing Elixir Nerves on your host machine
+title: "Compiling and testing Elixir Nerves on your host machine"
-description: Elixir Nerves is awesome, but it make it awkward to test your code on your development computer - especially if it is not Linux.
-Here I explain how to overcome that hurdle.
+description: "Elixir Nerves is awesome, but it make it awkward to test your code on your development computer - especially if it is not Linux.
+Here I explain how to overcome that hurdle."
 tags: elixir
 date: 2016/09/20
 ---